 In the same article, I also reviewed Hushmat.
 It is a bit more effective and heat-resistant than Fatmat, as it’s butyl-based.
 In addition, it only comes out to about $1.8 per square foot.

 Uxcell is another fairly inexpensive material on the top 10 sound deadening mats list.
 It is only a bit more expensive than the ones I already mentioned, at around $2 per square foot.
-Another one of the cheaper mats from that article is Kilmat.
-Like Fatmat, it costs only about $1-$1.5 per square foot.
+Another one of the cheaper mats is Kilmat.
+Like Fatmat, it costs only about $1.5 per square foot.

 As always, you can read all of the other articles for more information on each individual sound deadener.
 Of course, there are some materials I haven’t yet reviewed.
 For example, Siless offers their 80 mil sound deadening material for around $1.6 per square foot (link to Amazon).
 It’s butyl-based, so it will also provide some heat-resistance, and it’s thick enough to be effective.